-Don't miss our "Spring into Summer" Group Art Exhibition; it runs until June 11th.
+Don't miss our "Spring into Summer" Group Art Exhibition; it has been extended until July 14th.

 Nestled on the Pajarito Plateau, at the foot of the Jemez Mountains in Northern New Mexico lies the once secret city of Los Alamos.
 Now known worldwide as the top-secret scientific base of the Manhattan Project during WWII, it is home to the Los Alamos National Laboratory and the city of Los Alamos.
 Creativity extends beyond this community’s scientific background into the arts, dance, and music.
 We invite you to experience the culturally-creative side of our unique community.